 Addressing Evidence-Based Health Benefits of Human-Animal Interaction

-HABRI’s 2019 Request for Proposals is now open.
+HABRI’s 2019 Request for Proposals is now closed.

 The vision of the Human Animal Bond Research Institute (HABRI) is for the human-animal bond to be universally embraced as an essential element of human wellness.
 To that end, HABRI works to establish the vital role of companion animals in the health and well-being of individuals, families and communities.

 HABRI is calling for research proposals to investigate the health outcomes of pet ownership and/or animal-assisted activity or therapy, both for the people and the animals involved.
 Proposals should have a strong theoretical framework and focus on innovative approaches to studying the health effects of companion animals on humans within the following broad categories: